 Partnerships and Integrations

 Strava has established strategic partnerships with various brands, races, competitions, and high-profile athletes to enhance user experience and engagement.
 The company's partnerships with relevant brands such as Red Bull, Adidas, and Le Col Giro provide unique challenges and rewards for Strava users.
 Additionally, Strava's collaborations with major races and competitions, including the Virgin Money London Marathon, TCS New York City Marathon, and NYRR Virtual Race, allow athletes to participate in virtual events and connect with the global running community.
-Some of these athletes are professionals like pro runner Hillary Allen or pro cyclist Cory Williams who are encouraged to use Strava to grow their following and inspire other athletes.
+Some of these athletes are professionals like pro runner Hillary Allen or pro cyclist Cory Williams, who are encouraged to use Strava to grow their following and inspire other athletes.

-Strava's partnership with Tour de France and Tour de France Femmes provides athletes with the opportunity to share more information during the races and offers fans greater visibility into the events.
+Strava's partnership with the Tour de France and the Tour de France Femmes provides athletes with the opportunity to share more information during the races and offers fans greater visibility into the events.
 This collaboration brings the races to life for cycling enthusiasts worldwide by creating a storytelling hub for cyclists.
 The Tour de France Femmes is set to become the world's largest and most competitive women's race.
 Strava's public support of women in sports and other female-athlete-focused companies could foster a community of women eager to compete, especially in the male-dominated fitness world.

 In March 2024, Strava announced new platform integrations with ŌURA and Open, allowing athletes to bring their passive health scores, such as recovery and sleep, and progressive health practices, like meditation and mindfulness, together for a holistic approach to training and well-being.
 This integration enables users to understand how their daily activities contribute to their overall health and performance.
-For example, a long run can be improved by an Open breathwork and meditation or a hike can be fueled by a strong Readiness Score from Oura.
+For example, a long run can be improved by an Open breathwork and meditation, or a hike can be fueled by a strong Readiness Score from Oura.

 In February 2024, Strava partnered with Fi, the connected dog collar and health platform, to celebrate Walk Your Dog Day.
 This partnership allows athletes to seamlessly integrate their active lives with their dogs and share their experiences with their communities on Strava.

 Furthermore, as of September 2023, Strava's partnership with Nike has enabled Nike Members from Nike Run Club and Nike Training Club to sync their workouts with Strava and share them with their Strava communities.
 This integration expands the reach of both platforms and encourages users to engage with a larger fitness community.
+Later, in November 2025 Strava partnered with GoFundMe to launch a new “For a Cause” feature that allows athletes to tag activities in support of charitable fundraisers.
+This integration allows athletes to tag activities in support of charitable fundraisers

 Network Effects and Gamification